GitMatze/maharashtra_parser/README.md

 ### About the parser
 The parser reads both the values and the corresponding labels from the Maharashtra Electricity Dashboard: https://mahasldc.in/wp-content/reports/sldc/mvrreport3.jpg

-The labels can be used for validation and to detect potential changes in the underlying picture.
+The labels can be used to validate results and to detect potential changes in the underlying picture.

 To reduce complexity the parser is provided with a list of the locations.
 Like shown below, the recognition boils down to simple single-line problems.